rhuss/quick_vertx_kube-configmap/README.md

 ```

 If the log reports that the port number is now `9090` and that the HTTP Server has been restarted, then we can edit the OpenShift Service which maps the internal port number used by the Docker container
 and exposed by the pod.

-Remark : This manual step is required as we haven't yet deployed for this quickstart a controller responsible to detect such service [modification](https://github.com/fabric8io/exposecontroller#exposecontroller).

 ```
 oc edit service/simple-vertx-configmap